xErr0rXD/Secure-Notes/README.md

 > **Your private digital sanctuary.**

-SecureNotes is a privacy-first, end-to-end encrypted note-taking application designed with a premium, native iOS-style interface.
+Secure Notes is a privacy-first, end-to-end encrypted note-taking application designed with a premium, native iOS-style interface.
 It ensures that your thoughts remain exclusively yours through client-side encryption and a strict zero-knowledge architecture.

 ---